SkylineCommunications/dataminer-docs/connector-help/connector_help/Emerson_Liebert_GXT3.md

 - **System Up Time** is not polled, instead it is set by the heartbeat trap.
 This can be used to verify if traps are configured correctly.

-- The **Last Shutdown Cause** parameter is calculated by the driver, based on the values of the parameters behind the **Shutdown Cause** page button.
+- The **Last Shutdown Cause** parameter is calculated by the connector, based on the values of the parameters behind the **Shutdown Cause** page button.

   In short, the last shutdown cause will be the last parameter set to *Yes*.
 These parameters are also saved, but as long as all parameters are *No*, the cause will be *Unknown*.